vidyajay1/Data-Structures/Directed Graph/README.txt

 transpose takes O(m), and doing DFS again takes O(n+m).
 The extra methods of iterating through the list still takes O(n), since it also just iterates through all the vertices.
 By simplifying these runtimes, it just gives O(n+m), since the constants do not matter.

+Since I am calling the functions unnecessarily (such as when the directed graph does not change), this makes the algorithm inefficient.